dvanblerkom/ece4203_lab1/README.md

 [Linux Journey](https://linuxjourney.com/) - choose the Command Line tutorial.

 [Command Line Basics](https://github.com/JulianEducation/CommandLineBasics) - Scroll down and hit the "Open in Google Cloud Shell" button to start.

+[The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) - a full set of lectures from MIT on all the stuff you should have been taught but probably weren't.

 ## Regular Expressions  <a name="paragraph2"></a>